dhsanket/readme/README.md

 5. Added various .crt files to /etc/ca-certificates.conf
 6. Ran update-ca-certificates --fresh.
 The stdout shows 130 certs updated
 7. Check .crt have been added to /etc/ssl/certs/ca-certificates.crt.
 They are successfully added.
+!!!
+8. Realised that my local machine was pointing to a different host for api.ravelin.com.
+Thus lead me to discovering a hard coded /etc/hosts mapping to an unwanted host ip.
+Commenting out the /etc/hosts api url fixed the issue.

 ### PROBLEM 3: